zentri/zentriospy/README.md

 print device("ls -v")
 ```

-This results in printing a verbose list of files on the ZentriOS device.
+This results in printing a verbose list of files on the Gecko OS device.

 ### Class Mode with Structured Commands

 The python code below uses structured commands.

-Each ZentriOS command is represented by a device method.
+Each Gecko OS command is represented by a device method.

 The first argument to the device method is a string containing the command parameters.